tklinger123/CLD/README.md

 This page contains solutions for some CLD (Certified LabVIEW Developer) exams.
 To use them, simply download the necessary files (preferrably as .zip) and run the on your PC.
 I did not make use of Github's version management and other functions, simply use it as a file repository.

-The following examples from my book can be found here; the Coffee Maker in "main", all others in "otherSolutions":

-* Coffee Maker: This is the main example, which is explained in detail in the book.
-Nine different version are there to download, they correspond to the respective book's chapters.
+Some examples from my book can be found here; the coffee maker, which is explained in detail in the book, in "main", all others in "otherSolutions".
+Nine different versions of the coffee maker are there to download, they correspond to the respective book's chapters.
-* ATM: This is the CLD solution of the ATMachine; it is also the topic in the CLA section.
-* ...

 ![image](https://user-images.githubusercontent.com/36880091/114531819-86ec1b00-9c4c-11eb-9f4b-4880593ca650.png)